dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  It is better to lead from behind and to put others in front, especially when you celebrate victory when nice things occur.
-You take the front line when there is danger.
-Then people will appreciate your leadership.
+  Our liberty depends on the freedom of the press, and that cannot be limited without being lost.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1127 days)
+## 🌟 Experiences (1128 days)

 ### 🧮 Programming languages